funktionale-programmierung/bob2015/2019-summer/maier.md

 I was lying.
 It actually took me 9 days to deliver the first end-to-end working solution and another 20 days for the polished up MVP.
-Nevertheless, using existing services and writing as little as glue code as possible let me focus on the core domain: making it easier to register assistance requests.
+Nevertheless, using existing services and writing as little glue code as possible let me focus on the core domain: making it easier to register assistance requests.